-- Q. When I install the server software, what does this installation error message mean? - A. Server software installation error messages and explanations appear in Table A-2 on page A-4, where they are sorted alphabetically by their first word.
+Q. When I install the server software, what does this installation error message mean?

+A.Server software installation error messages and explanations appear in Table 16: Installation Error Messages (Server), where they are sorted alphabetically by their first word.

-Table A-2 Installation Error Messages (Server)
+Table 16: Installation Error Messages (Server)

 Message Reason for Message User Action License file failed.
 ERROR: The file with the name c:\progra~1\CSCOpx\setup does not exist An earlier attempt to uninstall a Common Services-dependent application failed.
 Shut down the server, then restart it.
-Use a Registry editor to delete this entry: \$HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Cisco\Resource Manager\CurrentVersion.
-3. In the directory where you installed Security Manager, create a subdirectory named setup .
-4. Delete CMFLOCK.TXT if it exists.
-5. Re-install Security Manager.
+Use a Registry editor to delete this entry: \$HKEY_LOCAL_MACHINE\SOFTWARE\Wow643 In the directory where you installed Security Manager Delete CMFLOCK.TXT if it exists.
+Re-install Security Manager.
 Corrupt License file.
 Please enter a valid License file.
 Your license file is corrupted or the contents of the license file are invalid.
-See Getting Help with Licensing, page 2-9.
+See Getting Help with Licensing, on page 14.
 Corrupt License file entered for 5 tries.
 Install will proceed in EVAL mode.
 Press OK to proceed.
 You entered the pathname to an invalid license file for five consecutive attempts.
 After five failed attempts, installation continues in evaluation mode.
-Click OK to close the license error dialog box, and installation proceeds to the next screen of the wizard.
+Click OK to close the license error dialog box, and install